Martin

 April 4, 1968, Memphis, Tenn.)
 Baptist minister and social activist

-civil rights movement in the United States from the mid-1950s until
+who led the civil rights movement in the United States from the

-to that movement's success in ending the legal segregation of African
+was fundamental to that movement's success in ending the legal segregation

-Americans in the South and other parts of the United States.
-King
+of African Americans in the South and other parts of the United

-rose to national prominence as head of the Southern Christian Leadership
+States.
+King rose to national prominence as head of the Southern

-of the Southern black ministry: both his father and maternal grandfather
+tradition of the Southern black ministry: both his father and maternal

-were Baptist preachers.
-His parents were college-educated, and
+grandfather were Baptist preachers.
+His parents were college-educated,

 prestigious Ebenezer Baptist Church in Atlanta.
 The family lived

-bustling “black Wall Street,” home to some of the country's
+the bustling “black Wall Street,” home to some of the

-largest and most prosperous black businesses and black churches
+country's largest and most prosperous black businesses and black

-in the years before the civil rights movement.
-Young Martin received
+churches in the years before the civil rights movement.
+Young Martin

 the prejudices then common in the South.
 He never forgot the time